Our Practice Areas

 An experienced underage DWI lawyer can be crucial to avoiding conviction and protecting your future, so contact the Davis Law Firm, LLC, as soon as possible after your arrest to discuss possible defense strategies in your case.

 Contact a Seasoned Criminal Defense Lawyer to Discuss Your Trenton Underage DWI Case Today

 If you or your child has been arrested for an underage DWI in Mercer County, you need an experienced lawyer who you can trust by your side.
 At the Davis Law Firm, LLC, our DWI defense lawyers are committed to protecting our underage clients’ present and futures, and take all steps necessary to minimize the damage caused by an arrest for underage DWI.
 Call our offices or fill out this secure online form, to schedule a free initial consultation with one of our experienced criminal defense attorneys today.
 Our offices are conveniently located at 2653 Nottingham Way, Hamilton, NJ 08619, and we accept Visa, Mastercard and Discover.

-FAQ: Can I plea bargain with the prosecution to have charges for an underage DWI reduced?
-No. New Jersey’s attorney general has directed that prosecutors are not permitted to plea bargain in any DWI case.
+No. New Jersey’s attorney general has directed that prosecutors are not permitted to a plea bargain in any DWI case.
 This makes it even more important to hire an experienced DWI lawyer who can explore options to argue that the arrest itself was not warranted, or that proper procedures were not followed in your case.
 In the face of a strong case against your conviction, the prosecution is entitled to use prosecutorial discretion to reduce or drop the charges against you.